Laugharne/solana_calyptus/03 - Mint Your First Token/07 - Mint Your First Token.md

 We have an `associated_token_account`, with multiple anchor constraints.
 We use the `init_if_needed` flag to initialize this token account, if it does not exist on our wallet and to use this feature you need to define a payer who will cover the cost associated with creating a new account.
 We also pass in the authority and mint as constraints, to link the mint to the token account.

 We have also added a space to serve as a visual separation between the accounts and Programs.
 Remember (we know we sound like a broken record, but it’s important to remember this), that everything on Solana is an account.
 These Programs are also accounts.
 The difference is that they have their executable field marked as true.

 Read more about the [**Solana account model**](https://solanacookbook.com/core-concepts/accounts.html#account-model).

-Anchor also provides another primitive to make working with Programs easier, We use Program to mark an account as executable.
-This also implements similar checks to Accounts.
-This means you can’t pass in the address of a malicious program trying to pass it off as the Token Program.
+Anchor also provides another primitive to make working with Programs easier, We use **`#[program]` to mark an account as executable**.
+> This also implements similar **checks to Accounts**.

+> This means you **can’t pass** in the address of a **malicious program** trying to pass it off as the Token Program.
 The IDs won’t match and the programs executions will be halted.

 Let’s talk about the four programs.

 1. **token_program** – the Token program
 2. **associated_token_program** – handles creation of our ATA(Associated Token Account).
 3. **system_program** – because the associated token program might end up needing to create a new ATA, we need to pass in this program which is responsible for creating all accounts.
 4. **rent** – on Solana, you need to pay for space when you are storing data on the blockchain.
-All accounts on Solana(now) are required to be rent-exempt, which means putting down a 2-years worth of sol to store data on the chain.
-(The amount of sol you will allocate will depend on the size of the account, and in our case for the ATA, it will range in the hundredths of a cent).
+All accounts on Solana (now) are required to be rent-exempt, which means putting down a **2-years worth of SOL** to store data on the chain. (**The amount of sol you will allocate will depend on the size of the account, and in our case for the ATA, it will range in the hundredths of a cent (1/100)**).
 As such, we need to interact with the rent program for this.

 With that, we are now ready to call the instructions to create our first NFT on Solana.
 Let us first call the instructions to create the mint and token account.
 To do this, we will need to interact with the Token Program.
 One way to do this would be to use [**invoke**](https://docs.solana.com/developing/programming-model/calling-between-programs) and make a cross-program call into it.
 Using invoke is tricky because it requires you to pass in the correct number of accounts and the correct accounts you are going to interact with.

-You miss one account and boom, your TX fails and you get a cryptic error telling you, “program failed because you missed an account” and yet it can’t tell you which account you missed 🤦.
+You miss one account and boom, your TX fails and you get a cryptic error telling you, *“program failed because you missed an account”* and yet it can’t tell you which account you missed 🤦.
 Enough of my rant.

-Anchor makes this easier through a feature called CpiContext.
-This is a structured way to bundle all the accounts we’ll interact with when making a cross-program invocation (CPI), thus simplifying the process.
+Anchor makes this easier through a feature called `CpiContext`.
+This is a structured way to bundle all the accounts we’ll interact with when making a **cross-program invocation (CPI)**, thus simplifying the process.
 It also has already defined methods for commonly called instructions.

-Let’s take a look at how we can use the CpiContext to initialise a token mint.
-To initialise the CpiContext, call the associative function new which takes in two arguments.
+Let’s take a look at how we can use the `CpiContext` to initialise a token mint.

+To initialise the `CpiContext`, call the associative function new which takes in two arguments.

 1. The external program we are cpi-ing into.
 2. Anchor-defined accounts we will pass in to make the call to the external program successful.
 As opposed to a normal `invoke` invocation to an external program, using anchor-defined Accounts means we will only declare the accounts which are vital and not all the programs which almost always never change.